-What Can a Handyman Do in Kane in Kane County, Utah?
+What Can a Handyman Do Without a License in Kane in Kane County, Utah?

 In Utah, most "handyman" work is treated as contracting and generally requires a Utah contractor license unless the job qualifies for a small-project exemption (commonly applied to very small, single-scope repairs).
 Separately, Utah cities (and sometimes counties for unincorporated areas) require a local business license even if you are exempt from state contractor licensing.
 Electrical, plumbing, HVAC, and gas work typically require separate state trade licensing and permits regardless of any handyman exemption.